 - Before wiring the range hood, confirm that the power is switched off at the breaker box.

 - Splice the white wire to the white fixture lead, the black wire to the black lead and the ground wire to the green lead.

 - Fold the wires into place and replace the electrical cover.

-- Reattach the fan and filter.
+- Reattach the range hood fan and filter.

-- Restore power and test.
+- Restore power and test the range vent.

 - Use a long masonry bit to drill the locator holes.

 - Draw the outline carefully, double-checking that the vent can fit with room to spare.